|

 - Entry for "Katayama Hōki-ryū" at Koryu.com, which includes a photograph of Paul Smith demonstrating the art at the Woodinville Seiryukai Kagami Biraki in 2000.

-- Rennis Buchner's blog, Acme Bugei, contains a number of informative and thought-provoking articles about budō, all of which are worth reading.
+- Rennis Buchner's blog, Acme Bugei (digital archive from 2019), contains a number of informative and thought-provoking articles about budō, all of which are worth reading.
 Of particular interest to Hōki-ryū students are:

 Buchner's unpublished 78-page paper, "Adaptive Traditions: Martial Culture in Edo Japan As Seen From Katayama-ryū Kenjutsu and Hōki-ryū Iaijutsu" (2001), is probably the best work on this tradition in the English language.